ElektraInitiative/libelektra/doc/tutorials/highlevel-bindings.md

 How to create a template for `kdb gen` is detailed in [this tutorial](code-generator.md).

 The created template should support the same input keysets (and parent keys) as the `highlevel` template.
 If and how exactly you implement the advanced features (structs, unions, ...) is up to you.
-It might make sense for your language or it might not.
 Note: enums should always be supported (if your language has them) as they are one of the `type` plugins types.

-For example in C++ the generated code could consist of nested structs with lots of overloaded operators.
+For example, in C++ the generated code could consist of nested structs with overloaded operators.
 In that case the structs features doesn't really make sense, since everything is already structs.
 Of course you could reuse some of the `gen/*` metadata to allow some cross-compatibility.